 When to Wear a Casual Kilt

-A celebration which is not quite formal would be the ideal opportunity to wear your kilt in a more casual manner, this may include social gatherings, stag nights, sporting events, outdoor festivals, and highland games.
-Here in the Scottish Borders, a casual kilt outfit could be sported to the upcoming local Rugby 7s.
+A celebration that isn’t fully formal would be the ideal opportunity to enjoy wearing your kilt in a more relaxed, casual manner.
+Think social gatherings, stag nights, sporting events, outdoor festivals, or even a day at the Highland Games.
+Here in the Scottish Borders, a casual kilt outfit could be sported in at our local Rugby 7s tournaments, bringing comfort, pride, and effortless style.

 Our kilt weights | Lightweight Reiver Tartan (left) | Mediumweight Braeriach Tartan (centre) | Heavyweight Strome Tartan (right)